-Learning Outcome: The Students will learn the fundamental principle, factors affecting separation and instrumentation of capillary Electrophoresis.
-The students will also learn the mechanism of separation in capillary electrophoresis apart from the applications of the technique application for quantitative analysis.
+Learning Outcome: The Students will learn the fundamental principle of capillary electrophoresis

+The students will understand the factors affecting separation and instrumentation of capillary Electrophoresis .

+The students will also learn the mechanism of separation in capillary electrophoresis

+The Students will learn the applications of the technique for quantitative analysis.